HJYao00/Side4Video/README.md

 ![Side4Video](Side4Video.png)

 ## 🖇️ Citation
-If you find this repository is usefule, please star🌟 this repo and cite📑 our paper.
+If you find this repository is useful, please star🌟 this repo and cite🖇️ our paper.

 ## 👍 Acknowledgment
 Our implementation is mainly based on the following codebases.
-We are sincerely grateful for their work
+We are sincerely grateful for their work.
 - [Text4Vis](https://github.com/whwu95/Text4Vis): Revisiting Classifier: Transferring Vision-Language Models for Video Recognition.
 - [CLIP4Clip](https://github.com/ArrowLuo/CLIP4Clip): An Empirical Study of CLIP for End to End Video Clip Retrieval.